La storia di Orfeo: Monteverdi, Sartorio, Rossi

 Luigi Rossi’s Orfeo, performed for the first time in Paris, at the Palais Royal, in 1647, was composed at the request of Cardinal Mazarin, condition that influenced the structure of the opera in the first place and its success in the second.
 Mazarin was known to like the extravagance of Italian spectacle and for this reason librettist Francesco Buti enormously extended the original myth with the addition of new characters and intrigues, an adaptation which the myth of Orpheus had already underwent in literature (in Stefano Landi’s La morte di Orfeo, for example).The mixed reception of Orfeo was mainly due to political rather than musical reasons because the Cardinal’s enemies denounces the expenses of the staging.
 Anyway, Mazarin seemed to appreciate the work and composers as Lully were subsequently inspired by its music.

 The last Orfeo is the one composed by Antonio Sartorio, a Venetian composer active both in Italy and Germany.
-The first performance of the opera took place in 1672 and was not exempt from criticism for the libretto, written by Aurelio Aureli, and for the scenery and costumes, while Sartorio’s music and Tonina Coresi’s singing in the part of Euridice were highly praised.
+The first performance of the opera took place in 1672.
+The libretto, written by Aurelio Aureli, scenery and costumes were criticized at the premiere.
+On the contrary, Sartorio’s music and Tonina Coresi’s singing in the part of Euridice were highly praised.
 The main reason why the libretto aroused the scepticism of the contemporaries is probably due to Aureli’s representation of Orfeo as a jealous husband and to the interpolation of superfluous episodes that diverted the attention from the main plot.

 The exquisite conduction of a specialist as Diego Fasolis gives the final touch to La storia di Orfeo.
-The conductor’s knowledge of the Baroque repertoire has its weight as he is able to stress sorrow and joy without ever sacrificing the delicate and light nuances of this kind of music, which never loses its brilliance thanks also to the contribution of a refined orchestra as I Barocchisti.
+The conductor’s knowledge of the Baroque repertoire has undisputably its weight.
+He is able to stress sorrow and joy without ever sacrificing the delicate and light nuances of this kind of music, which never loses its brilliance thanks also to the contribution of a refined orchestra as I Barocchisti.